eturea/Receipts-for-YNAB-site/index.md

 ### Technical Questions

 **Q: What devices are supported?**
-A: Receipts for YNAB requires:
+A: Receipts for YNAB works on **all iPhones running iOS 26.0 or later**:
-- iPhone or iPad with Apple Intelligence support
+- **AI Scanning:** Requires iPhone 15 Pro or newer (A17 Pro chip) with Apple Intelligence enabled
-- A17 Pro chip or later (iPhone 15 Pro, iPhone 16 series, or M-series iPad)
-- iOS 26.0 or later

-The app will not appear in the App Store for incompatible devices.
+- **Manual Entry:** Works on ALL iOS 26+ devices, including older iPhones

+The app is available to all iOS 26+ users.
+AI features are automatically hidden on devices without Apple Intelligence support.

-**Q: Why does the app require Apple Intelligence?**
+**Q: Why is Apple Intelligence recommended?**
-A: Apple Intelligence (Foundation Models framework) provides the on-device AI that extracts structured data from receipts.
+A: Apple Intelligence (Foundation Models framework) provides the on-device AI that extracts structured data from receipts automatically.
 This ensures your receipt images never leave your device.
+However, the app also offers full manual entry mode for devices without Apple Intelligence.

 **Q: Can I use Siri to scan receipts?**
 A: Yes!
 The app supports Siri voice commands and Shortcuts integration.
 You can say "Hey Siri, scan a receipt in Receipts for YNAB" or create custom automation workflows.